The Willmore flow of Hopf-tori in the $3$-sphere: Proof of Theorem

-{\bf Part II} Now we start to prove the subconvergence of the Willmore flow as $t \to \infty$.\\ First of all, given the global flow line $\{F_t\}:=\{\PP(t,0,F_0)\}$ of the Willmore flow \eqref{Willmore.flow} starting to move in some prescribed immersion $F_0$, which maps the torus $\Sigma$ simply onto some prescribed Hopf-torus $\pi^{-1}(\textnormal{trace}(\gamma_0))$, we infer from Proposition \ref{correspond.flows} and from the proof of Part I of this theorem, that there is a unique and global flow line $\{P(\,\cdot\,,0,\gamma_0)\}$ of evolution equation \eqref{elastic.energy.flow}, starting to move in the prescribed curve $\gamma_0$, which corresponds to the global flow line $\{F_t\} \equiv \{\PP(t,0,F_0)\}$ of the Willmore flow via the Hopf-fibration, which means precisely that the relation \eqref{get.it} holds between the immersions $F_t$ and the closed curves $\{P(t,0,\gamma_0)\}$, in every $t \in [0,\infty)$.
-Now we note that there holds:
+{\bf Part II} Now we start to prove ``subconvergence'' of the Willmore flow, as $t \to \infty$.
+First of all, given the global flow line $\{F_t\}_{t\geq 0}:=\{\PP(t,0,F_0)\}_{t\geq 0}$ of the Willmore flow (\ref{Willmore.flow}) starting in some prescribed immersion $F_0$, which maps the torus $\Sigma$ simply onto some prescribed Hopf-torus $\pi^{-1}(\textnormal{trace}(\gamma_0))$, we infer from the proof of Part I of this theorem, that there is a unique and global flow line $\{\gamma_t\}_{t \geq 0}:= \{P(t,0,\gamma_0)\}_{t \geq 0}$ of evolution equation (\ref{elastic.energy.flow}), starting in the prescribed curve $\gamma_0$, which corresponds to the global flow line $\{F_t\}$ of equation (\ref{Willmore.flow}) in the precise sense of identity (\ref{get.it}), holding for $t \geq 0$.
+Now we note that